tarwn/lessthandot-hugo/blogs/content/posts/2008-09-18-interview-with-louis-davidson-author-of.md

   - sql server 2008

 ---
 [Pro SQL Server 2008 Relational Database Design and Implementation][1] is one of those books that should be in the hands of every SQL Server developer.
 There are tons of SQL Server programming books around but none of them covers the fundamentals of a good SQL Server database, the design.
-If your design is &#8216;broken' then it is a lot harder to fix it down the road, design is probably the number one reason people have all kinds of problems with their databases.
+If your design is 'broken' then it is a lot harder to fix it down the road, design is probably the number one reason people have all kinds of problems with their databases.

 I have both the 2000 and 2005 edition of the Pro SQL Server 2008 Relational Database Design and Implementation so I was very excited when I noticed that Louis had finished his latest version.
 I contacted him to see if he would be willing to do an interview and as you can see he did.
 Make sure to read the whole interview because there is a way to win a copy.